jonescompneurolab/hnn/installer/windows/README.md

 5. Select "Start no client" and click 'Next'.
 6. Under "Extra settings" make sure that "Disable access control" is checked.
 7. Click "Finish" and an "X" icon will appear in the lower-right dock signaling that VcXsrv is waiting for connections.
+8. A message from Windows firewall to allow connections may pop up.
+If it does, choose options allowing connections to the VcXsrv when connected to both public and private networks.

 ### Install Docker Desktop (Windows 10 Pro/Enterprise)
 1. Download the installer (requires a free Docker Hub account):